PsyhoZOOM/jGemstone-Server/README.txt

 This java project is meant to be FreeRadius management.
-This is only a server, you will ne client to work with this.
+This is only a server, you will need client to work with this.

 The project is under development.